 and stunning setting make for a memorable meal.
 Continuing to the Fiordland World Heritage Area, we overnight in the lakeside resort town of Te Anau.

 Day 8: Fiordland National Park / Milford Sound

-Late this morning we travel to Milford Sound, where we'll board an excursion boat for a scenic cruise, with lunch aboard.
+Late this morning we travel to Milford Sound, where we'll board a private chartered yacht for a scenic cruise, with lunch aboard.
 As we ply the steep-walled fjords we look for fur seals, crested penguins and bottlenose dolphins as our naturalist Expedition Leader, an expert on New Zealand wildlife, interprets all we see.
 Above us, iconic Mitre Peak rises two-thirds of a mile straight out of the sea.
 After an exhilarating afternoon cruising these waters amid some of the most dramatic scenery on the planet, we return to Te Anau for dinner at our hotel.

 Days 9 & 10: Stewart Island / Ulva Island

 Drive this morning to Invercargill, at the bottom of the South Island, where we board our short flight to idyllic Stewart Island, 19 miles offshore.
 Much of this rugged granite island lies within the new Rakiura National Park, whose Maori name means “Land of Glowing Skies.”
 Its lush rain forests shelter many native plants, which we discover on nature walks through the unique habitat.
 The island is a haven for birds, and we’ll listen for